-- United Airlines voluntarily left JFK in 2015 (and this involved a slot swap with Delta, so United benefited from this), then regretted the situation, and is now playing the victim card; why should United be granted permanent slots at JFK, rather than an airline that never had the opportunity to fly there?
+- United Airlines voluntarily left JFK in 2015 (and this involved a slot swap with Delta, so United benefited from this), then regretted the situation, and then a few weeks ago played the victim card; why should United be granted permanent slots at JFK, rather than an airline that never had the opportunity to fly there?

 - JFK is currently undergoing a major redevelopment project, so this might not be the time to expand capacity at the airport, even if the runways are able to handle it

-- When United returned to JFK, the airline knew it was only getting temporary slots, so it seems a bit unrealistic that the airline thought it would easily be able to acquire permanent slots
+- When United returned to JFK, the airline knew it was only getting temporary slots, so it seems unrealistic that the airline thought it would easily be able to acquire permanent slots

-- United is taking an all-or-nothing approach here, and wants a multi-season slot allocation, or else the airline will leave the airport (which is what United is doing now)
+- United took an all-or-nothing approach here, and wanted a multi-season slot allocation, or else the airline would leave the airport (which is what United is doing now)

 - United’s argument in favor of expanding JFK slots is exactly the opposite of the argument it makes about not expanding EWR slots; ultra low cost carriers have requested more slots at EWR, and United has repeatedly argued that the airport is already too congested, and allocating more slots to ultra low cost carriers would be bad for consumers

-United Airlines is threatening to stop flying to JFK as of late October 2022, unless the airline is granted permanent slots at the airport.
+United Airlines will pull out of JFK as of late October 2022, as the airline hasn’t been granted permanent slots at the airport.
 United just returned to JFK in 2021, after leaving the airport in 2015.